Three Things Tesla Must Deliver For The Model 3 To Succeed

 The current market leader for electric cars is Tesla’s own Model S. But at the Model 3’s expected price point, the Nissan Leaf that reigns supreme.
 However, with just over 22,000 units sold in 2013 and only 12,000 units sold so far this year, the Leaf isn’t going to make the internal-combustion engine vanish any time soon.

 Tesla doesn’t want to sell 20,000 or 30,000 Model 3s each year — it wants to sell hundreds of thousands of them.
-To meet those lofty expectations, it must overcome the consumer’s range anxiety and liberate the electric car from its never-ending search for a charging stations, executive market analyst for KBB Jack R. Nerad told Business Insider.
+In order to meet those lofty expectations, they have got to overcome the consumer’s range anxiety and liberate the electric car from its never-ending search for a charging stations, Jack R. Nerad, executive market analyst for KBB told Business Insider.

 “If you can’t get it to drive for an overnight trip without recharging, it’s just not going to work for a lot of people.”

-Exactly how much range a mass-market electric should have is debated.
-Something in the ballpark of 60 to 90 miles is obviously not enough.
-Tesla’s Model S P85, with 265 miles of range, deals with the anxiety issue but is expensive at nearly $US80,000.
-However, a middle ground of 180 to 200 miles may allow the Model 3 to have the “versatility and usability” that Nerad believes the car needs to capture the minds — and wallets — of consumers.
+Just exactly how much range a mass-market electric should have is debated.
+Something in the 60-90 mile ballpark is obviously not enough.
+Tesla’s Model S P85, with 265 miles of range, deals with the anxiety issue but is too expensive at nearly $US80,000.
+However, a middle ground of 180-200 miles may allow the Model 3 to have the “versatility and usability” that Nerad believes the car needs to capture the minds — and wallets — of consumers.

 Reduced Charge Times

-Model 3’s potential buyers differ significantly from those customers currently lining up to reserve the Model S. Model S buyers are tech-savvy early adopters; potential Model 3 buyers aren’t.
+There are significant differences between the Model 3’s potential buyers and those customers currently lining up to reserve the Model S. Model S buyers are tech-savvy early adopters.
+Potential Model 3 buyers aren’t.
 Early adopters will tolerate the quirks of their new toys, including extended recharging times.
-People who are used to a quick stop at the pump in order to drive another 300 miles are not likely to be as patient.
+People who are used to a quick stop at the pump in order to drive another 300 miles aren’t likely to be as patient.

-“A minimum of 30 minutes to charge your car is too long,” Nerad said.
+“A minimum of 30 minutes to charge your car is too long,” said Nerad.
 “Most people are barely willing to spend five minutes at the gas station.”

-One solution is Tesla’s battery swap program that, for $US60 to $US80, can swap out a car’s drained batter for a fully charged one in 90 seconds.
+One solution is Tesla’s battery swap program that, for $US60-$80, can swap out a car’s drained batter for a fully charged one in 90 seconds.
 However, the program is still in its infancy, and it’s unclear whether Tesla can implement it on a large enough scale.
-Before Tesla, fellow tech startup Better Place offered its own battery-swap service that failed to gain traction, ending with the company’s liquidation in 2013.
+Before Tesla, fellow tech startup Better Place offered a own battery swap service that failed to gain traction, ending with the company’s liquidation in 2013.

 Must Remain Affordable